-Four years ago, the Affordable Care Act (ACA Legislation) started to reduce your premium with financial subsidies in the form of instant tax credits.
+Five years ago, the Affordable Care Act (ACA Legislation) started to reduce your premium with financial subsidies in the form of instant tax credits.
 Depending on your MAGI (Modified Adjusted Gross Income), you may be eligible for up to $12,000 ($1,000 per month) of assistance.
 During Open Enrollment (November 1 to December 15th), you project your household income for the following year, which determines your subsidy.
 Don't worry!
 We will calculate it for you.

 If you forgot to sign up, an SEP (Special Enrollment Period) may allow you to apply for a plan without waiting for the next Open Enrollment period.
 If you don't qualify for an SEP, additional options are provided that will cover you for the remainder of the calendar year.
 NOTE: Currently, Premier, HealthSpan, and SummaCare do not offer Marketplace plans in Central Ohio.
 We always provide details of plans and rates from all participating companies.
-More carriers are expected to offer coverage in Franklin County in 2019.
+More carriers are expected to offer coverage in Franklin County in 2020.

 Franklin County Prices Are Low Compared To Other Areas In The State

 Medical plans in Columbus are extremely economical, compared to other parts of the state.
 In the Franklin County area, The cost of treatment, including office visits and hospital visits, has historically cost less than other large cities.
 Current premiums are about 20% less than similar coverage in the Toledo, Akron/Canton and Cleveland areas.
 Franklin County rates are also less expensive than the Cincinnati area.